Austrheim: Economy

 The Mongstad industrial complex lies on the border of Austrheim and Lindås.
 It is the largest oil port and refinery in Norway, is responsible for about 70% of all wet bulk.
 Many residents of Austrheim work at the facility.

+Population

 Geography

 Austrheim is an island municipality in the Nordhordland region of Vestland county.
 It is located south of the Fensfjorden, east of the Fedjefjorden, north of the island of Radøy, and west of the Lindås peninsula.
 The municipality includes the far northwestern tip of the peninsula as well as many islands.
 The largest island (by far) is the island of Fosnøyna, where the municipal centre is located.

 Gulen Municipality is located to the north (across the fjord), Fedje Municipality is located on islands to the west, Alver Municipality lies to the south.